HeavySin/PlugProtector/README.md

 The PlugProtector is a security project implemented in **C** and **C++** languages.
 It provides robust protection for a system's USB ports against untrusted USB devices.
-It allows users to create a **Trusted Device List**, and any USB devices that are not part of the list, immediately gets ejected upon connection.
+It allows users to create a **✅Trusted Device List**, and any USB devices that are not part of the list, immediately gets ejected upon connection.

 In addition to the protective ejection mechanism, the PlugProtector also features a **Destructive Mode**.
 When activated, this mode intentionally corrupts any connected USB drive irreversibly/reversibly, making it unusable.
 The destructive is optional, you can turn it off if you want.